Undergraduate and Graduate Programs

 The CHM major provides a broad background in chemistry, establishing the credentials needed to pursue a career in industry or in a chemically related field, or to enroll in post-graduate programs.
-The degree is certified by the American Chemical Society and entails significant laboratory instruction.
+The degree is licensed by the American Chemical Society and entails significant laboratory instruction.

 Students often select the chemistry minor because they are planning a career in a discipline in which chemistry plays a significant role, such as biology, nutrition, medicine, health sciences, environmental science, etc. For students majoring in biology or planning a medical career, the minor can be obtained by taking a few additional chemistry courses and is a valuable supplement to the major.
 For non-majors, the chemistry minor is a resume enhancer.